 - Add chickenStir in your cooked chicken.
 Simmer a few minutes until thick and creamy.

-- Transfer to baking dish (optional)If you used a regular skillet, pour everything into a greased casserole dish. if you used a cast-iron, you can just keep everything in there.
+- Transfer to baking dish (optional)If you used a regular skillet, pour everything into a greased casserole dish.
+If you used a cast-iron skillet, you can just keep everything in there.

 - Make the toppingMix flour, baking powder, salt.
 Cut in butter, then stir in milk.
 You’ll get a soft dough.
 That’s what you want.